mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

        .. important::

-          If your cluster runs a release candidate of MongoDB 6.0,
+          If your cluster runs a release candidate,
           |service| will upgrade the cluster to the stable release
           version when it is generally available.

-       You must deploy MongoDB **5.0** if
+       You must deploy MongoDB **6.0** if
        **"providerSettings.instanceSizeName" : "M0"**, **"M2"** or **"M5"**.

        |service| always deploys the cluster with the latest stable